VA Loan Manufactured Home

 • Do you actively originate VA loans for manufactured homes, or is this outside your current product offering?

-• If the home is currently titled as personal property, do you have a process for handling title conversion before closing?
+• If the home is currently titled as personal property, do you have a process for handling the title conversion before closing?

 • What credit score do you require for a VA manufactured home loan, and is that different from your standard VA credit floor?